inpho/topic-explorer/docs/intro.rst

 Example Workflow
 ------------------
 The Topic Explorer is a 4-step process.
-Each step creates and consumes a ``.ini`` file that defines the links to corpus and model files, along with other configuration options.
+Each step creates or modifies a ``.ini`` file that defines the links to corpus and model files, along with other configuration options.

 The Topic Explorer is run from the Terminal (macOS or Linux) or PowerShell (Windows).